hillwithsmallfields/Simple_client_server/README.md

 where I have stored things at home: https://github.com/hillwithsmallfields/qs/blob/master/inventories/storage.py

-Sometime I'll interface the two, and present it as another example here.

 When I get round to learning to write Android apps, the idea is to have a phone or tablet use this to ask my home server where something is, and, if I've added a writeback facility, to record where I've put